Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Related Work

-A vast body of machine learning research into solving combinatorial optimization problems exists \citep{Peng_Choi_Xu_2021, Khalil_Dai_Zhang_Dilkina_Song_2017, Bengio_Lodi_Prouvost_2021}.
-And, GNNs are the most common backbone for much of this work given their excellent ability to characterize the structural information of graphs \citep{wu2021comprehensive,Zhang_Tong_Xu_Maciejewski_2019}.
-MaxIS is one such problem that has garnered attention from the learning community, and autoregressive approaches (take multiple inference steps to output a solution), such as RL and Dynamic Programming have emerged as a natural choice due to their easy constraint enforcement and a priori integral solution output \citep{Brusca2023,Ahn_Seo_Shin_2020}.
-They act as indirect heuristic learning methods.
-Yet, these methods suffer from sample inefficiency and do not scale well (number of inference steps required scales linearly with problem size) \citep{Peng_Choi_Xu_2021, Karalias_Loukas_2020}.
-Non-autoregressive approaches, i.e., single-shot methods (output a solution in one inference step), have been proposed as well \citep{Karalias_Loukas_2020, Li_combinatorial_2018,Wang_Wu_Yang_Hao_Li_2022,Schuetz_Brubaker_Katzgraber_2022} with unsupervised learning being a key attribute of these techniques to mitigate the issue of labeling a vast number of solutions.
-However, these techniques only investigate static graphs.
-The only other machine learning model (to the best of our knowledge) that considers combinatorial optimization problems in dynamic graphs is by \citet{Gunarathna_Borovica-Gajic_Karunasekera_Tanin_2022}, and is an RL technique for solving the Traveling Salesman Problem and Vehicle Routing Problem.
-The most recent and state-of-the-art method for solving MaxIS in static graphs is by \citet{Brusca2023}, which is a dynamic programming-based method and suffers from aforementioned drawbacks of autoregressive approaches.
-Our work is the first single-shot learning method for a combinatorial optimization problem in dynamic graphs.
+A vast body of machine learning research considers combinatorial optimization problems~\cite{Peng2021-graphlearning,Dai2017-learningcombinatorial,Bengio2021-machinelearning}.
+Among these, GNNs are the most common backbone given their excellent ability to characterize the structural information of graphs~\cite{Zhang2019-graphconvolutional,Wu2020-comprehensivesurvey}.
+For MaxIS specifically, autoregressive approaches (i.e., those that take multiple inference steps to output a solution) such as reinforcement learning (RL) and dynamic programming (DP) have emerged as natural choices due to their easy constraint enforcement and a priori integral solution output~\cite{Ahn2020-learningwhat,Brusca2023-maximumindependent,Zhang2023-letflows}.
+Yet, these methods suffer from sample inefficiency, requiring a number of inference steps that scales linearly with problem size~\cite{Karalias2020-erdosgoes,Peng2021-graphlearning}.
+Non-autoregressive approaches (i.e., "single-shot" methods) have also been proposed, including some supervised, diffusion-based models~\cite{Sun2023-difuscographbased,Li2024-fastt2t} and a broader body of work on unsupervised, GNN-based methods~\cite{Li2018-combinatorialoptimization,Karalias2020-erdosgoes,Wang2022-unsupervisedlearning,Schuetz2022-combinatorialoptimization,Yau2024-aregraph}.
+However, these only apply to static graphs.
+To our knowledge, there is only one other learning model that explicitly considers dynamic graphs~\cite{Gunarathna2022-dynamicgraph}, and it applies RL to dynamic versions of the \textsc{Traveling-Salesman} and \textsc{Vehicle-Routing} problems.
+Ours is the first non-autoregressive, unsupervised learning method for a combinatorial optimization problem in dynamic graphs.